A theory of data variability in Neural Network Bayesian inference: Discussion

 Another approach to study learning in the limit of large width is offered by the neural tangent kernel (NTK) \citep{Jacot18_8580}, which considers the effect of gradient descent on the network output up to linear order in the change of the weights.
 A combination of the approach presented here with the NTK instead of the NNGP kernel seems possible and would provide insights into how data heterogeneity affects training dynamics.

 The analytical results presented here are based on the assumption that the variability of the data is small and can hence be treated perturbatively.
 In the regime of large data variability, it is conceivable to employ self-consistent methods instead, which would technically correspond to the computation of saddle points of certain order parameters, which typically leads to an infinite resummation of the perturbative terms that dominate in the large $N_{h}$ limit.
 Such approaches may be useful to study and predict the performance of kernel methods for data that show little or no linear separability and are thus dominated by variability.
 Another direction of extension is the computation of the variance of the Bayesian predictor, which in principle can be treated with the same set of methods as presented here.
-Finally, since the large width limit as well as finite-size corrections, which in particular yield the kernel response function that we employed here, can be obtained for recurrent and deep networks in the same formalism \citep{Segadlo22_103401} as well as for residual networks (ResNets) \citep{Fischer2023_arxiv_07715}, the theory of generalization presented here can straight forwardly be extended to recurrent networks and to ResNets.
+Finally, since the large width limit as well as finite-size corrections, which in particular yield the kernel response function that we employed here, can be obtained for recurrent and deep networks in the same formalism \citep{Segadlo22_103401} as well as for residual networks (ResNets) \citep{Fischer2023_arxiv_07715}, the theory of generalization presented here can straight forwardly be extended to recurrent networks and to ResNets.\\ \\ We intend to upload the source code to produce the figures in the manuscript to Zenodo.